Grax32/Grax32.github.io/2013/12/buying-and-updating-my-new-surface-rt.md

+---
+layout: pages
+permalink: /2011/11/post.html
-Grax Coding: Buying and Updating My New Surface RT Tablet
+title: Buying and Updating My New Surface RT Tablet
+---
 <div>
 This has been a great year for me for getting new or updated electronic devices. &nbsp;When I saw the Black Friday special for the $199 Surface RT 32GB, I decided it was time to buy.</div>
 <div>